 9. Sales Growth Metrics

 Your monthly sales have to grow for your business to keep growing.
-Without sales growth, your small business will not be able to sustain itself for long.
+Without sales growth, your growing business will not be able to sustain itself for long.

 Pick KPIs to measure your month-over-month growth in revenue.
 This should be a positive value to indicate growth in sales.
 This is much more effective than calculating annual sales revenue.
 It gives you an opportunity to act and improve right away.

 For a successful sales process, having a strong hiring strategy is also important.
 It is the people in sales who will be driving the results ultimately.

 Use KPIs like employee retention rate, the average time to hire, cost of hiring, percentage of hires from various sources and so on, to engage in an effective hiring strategy.